GSK and R/GA Ventures are launching a health studio for startups – TechCrunch

 Tate: Beyond the expertise we believe we can bring to the table today, we see all of these areas as extremely exciting unmet needs with the ability to create a genuine impact on people’s everyday health.

-They address multiple issues for consumers across the world (both today and tomorrow) and will fundamentally be emboldened by better data, insights, and human-centric solutions.
+They address multiple issues for consumers across the world (both today and tomorrow) and will fundamentally be emboldened by better data, insights and human-centric solutions.

 TechCrunch: When was the last time you were really blown away by a pitch or proposition?
 What really made it stick in your head?

-I think, without naming and particular names, it’s when people have really taken a proposition and turned it on its head.
+Tate: I think, without naming any particular names, it’s when people have really taken a proposition and turned it on its head.
 Or, the nature of their endeavor is just so ambitious.

 We’ve all been in those meetings where you meet people and you’re like ‘my goodness, what you are trying to achieve is absolutely incredible.’
-I take a lot away from people from purpose, ambition, drive and the audacity to try something.
+I take a lot away from people with purpose, ambition, drive and the audacity to try something.

 What I find so incredibly exciting about everyday health is that there’s nothing more important than it, and it’s one thing we tend to sleepwalk through.
 When it’s all said and done, you don’t sit on your deathbed wishing you had slightly different luggage or a nicer watch, you wish you had probably taken better care of your health.